alco-company/mortimer-bellis/WORKLOG.md

 * refactor filter - redirects
 * authorize accounts and users
 * add name, more to user + edit profile
+* remove skip_before... on modal_controller
+* delete_all item on contextmenu for lists

 ### 1/5/2024